binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 3. `15980` is the number of days from the Unix "epoch" (1970-1-1) to when the password was changed.
 4. `0` is the minimum password age or number of days that the user will have to wait before they will be allowed to change their password.
 An empty field or `0` means that there is no minimum.
 5. `99999` is the maximum number of days until the user will be forced to change their password. `99999` or an empty value means that there is no limit to the maximum age that the password should be changed.
 If the maximum password age is lower than the minimum password age (No. 4) the user can not change their password.
 6. `7` is the password warning period.
-An empty value or `0` means that there is no warning period.
+An empty value of `0` means that there is no warning period.
 7. The last three fields are:
     1. Password inactivity period, days before the account is made inactive
     2. Account expiration date, expressed in days since Unix "epoch" (1970-1-1)